grpc/proposal/A68-deterministic-subsetting-lb-policy.md

     // subset_size distinct backends and no 2 clients connect to the same backend. subset_count = backend_count / subset_size

-    // Given subset_count we not cat divide clients by rounds.
+    // Given subset_count we now can divide clients by rounds.
 Every round have exactly subset_count clients.
     // round indicates the index of the round for the current client based on its index. round = client_index / subset_count

     // There might be some lefover backends withing every round in cases when backend_count % subset_size != 0
-    // excluded_count indicates how mumanych leftover backends we have on every round. excluded_count = backend_count % subset_size
+    // excluded_count indicates how many leftover backends we have on every round. excluded_count = backend_count % subset_size

     // We want to choose what backends are excluded in a round robin fashion before shufling the backends.